← Back to 史記

 26

-Therefore Fan Li in three moves achieved fame in the world.
-He did not casually depart only.
-Wherever he stopped he certainly achieved fame.
+Thus Fan Li moved three times and achieved fame throughout the world.
+He did not simply wander away; wherever he settled, he made a name for himself.
 He finally aged and died in Tao.
-Therefore the world transmitted the name Tao Zhu Gong.
+Therefore, the world transmitted the name Tao Zhu Gong.

 27

 The Grand Historian said: Yu's merit was great.
 He regulated the nine rivers and settled the nine provinces.
-Until now the various Xia are peaceful.
-And the descendant Gou Jian tormented his body with worried thoughts.
-He finally extinguished strong Wu, displayed troops north in the Central Plains, honored the Zhou chamber, and was named hegemon king.
+Down to the present, the Xia lands have remained peaceful.
+And his descendant Goujian hardened his body and brooded bitterly, finally destroyed mighty Wu, marched his troops north into the Central States to honor the Zhou royal house, and was styled hegemon.
 Can Gou Jian not be called worthy!
-Indeed he has Yu's remaining illustrious deeds.
+Indeed, he has Yu's remaining illustrious deeds.
 Fan Li's three moves all had glorious names.
 His name hung for later generations.
-When minister and lord are like this, how can one desire not to manifest and obtain!
+With minister and lord like this, how could they fail to achieve renown!

 ← Previous Chapter